LaxarJS/laxar/docs/manuals/creating_themes.md

 **_Above:_ The LaxarJS ShopDemo using the _default_ theme**

-### Adding a Theme Using Plain CSS
+### A Custom Theme Using Plain CSS

-Now, since all applications seem to offer a "dark" look these days, let us try to achieve this for our shop demo app.
+Since all applications seem to offer a "dark" look these days, let us try to achieve this for our shop demo app.
 Fortunately, there are several collections of nice bootstrap themes available for free.
 On the site [Bootswatch](http://bootswatch.com) for example, you will find the theme _[darkly](http://bootswatch.com/darkly/)_, which looks like it might work for us.